quora/pyanalyze/docs/type_evaluation.md

 Currently unsupported features include:

-- Usage in stubs
 - pyanalyze should provide a way to register an evaluation function for a runtime function, to replace some impls.
 - Type compatibility for evaluated functions.
-- Implementation of the desired behavior for return annotations

 Areas that need more thought include: